xARCELLx/Amikiyo_backend/README.md

 # Amikiyo Backend — Social Platform API

-A scalable backend system built using **Python and Django** with **Django REST Framework** to power a modern mobile social media platform.
+Full-stack backend powering a **social media platform for anime communities**, designed to support scalable REST APIs, relational database architecture, containerized deployment, and real-time integrations.

-This backend provides secure REST APIs used by a **Flutter mobile client** and supports user interactions such as posting, messaging, groups, and story sharing.
+The backend system is built using **Python and Django** with **Django REST Framework**, providing secure APIs consumed by a Flutter mobile application.

-The project demonstrates backend system design including authentication, social graph management, media handling, and modular API architecture.
+The platform enables users to interact socially through posts, comments, messaging, groups, and temporary stories while maintaining a modular backend architecture designed for scalability.

 ---